greenlight2000/ExploraCoder_paper/README.md

-This repo contains the two benchmarks we constructed for evaluating ExploraCoder and its baselines' performance on multi-API invocations.
+This repo contains core algorithm implementations of ExploraCoder and the two benchmarks we constructed for evaluating ExploraCoder and its baselines' performance on multi-API invocations.
  (1) Torchdata-Github
  (2) Torchdata-Manual